Blog: Changes In Dorian’s Track/Speed.

 As expected…there have been some changes in Dorian’s track.
 It is weaker in the long term, and it is forecast to move slower.
-Having said that… It does look like we’ll still see some problems in the region.
-Including Hampton Roads.
-So let’s take a look:
+Having said that… it does look like we’ll still see some problems in the region (including Hampton Roads).

 Hurricane Dorian is moving generally north off the coast of Florida.
 The eye is definitely not as sharp nor as small as yesterday.

 Since it has opened up, the sustained winds have decreased to 105mph.
 The pressure has increased to 962 mb (millibars of pressure).
 The system is forecast to move northward today.
-Then it is expected to turn to the northeast tomorrow morning.
+It is then expected to turn to the northeast tomorrow morning.

-If the turn happens too late, then it’s possible that it will make landfall around Charleston SC.
+If the turn happens too late, then it’s possible that it will make landfall around Charleston, South Carolina.
 Whether it does or not, an upper level trough and a cold front should push Dorian to the northeast along the Carolina coasts.
-The hurricane could briefly make landfall around Wilmington, NC.
-Whether it does or not, then it is forecast to move near the shore towards Hatteras around mid-Friday morning.
+The hurricane could briefly make landfall around Wilmington, North Carolina.
+It is then forecast to move near the shore towards Hatteras around mid-Friday morning.

 That timing has slowed down a little in the track and the models.
 The European model has been slower since yesterday, and now other models are following suit.
 The storm is then forecast to move rapidly away from our region late Friday into Friday night.